 All attire will be of a professional nature and be pressed, clean and in good repair at all times.
-The following list is not all-inclusive and sound judgment by the staff will be used at all times to ensure all students present a professional image.
+The following list is not all-inclusive and sound judgment by the staff will be used to ensure all students present a professional image.

 NO OVERSIZED CLOTHING WILL BE ALLOWED AT ANY TIME!